pypa/setuptools/docs/userguide/package_discovery.rst

             packages=['mypkg', 'mypkg.subpkg1', 'mypkg.subpkg2']
         )

+If your packages are not in the root of the repository or do not correspond exactly to the directory structure, you also need to configure ``package_dir``:

 .. tab:: pyproject.toml

     .. code-block:: toml

-        # ...
         [tool.setuptools]
-        packages = ["mypkg", "mypkg.subpkg1", "mypkg.subpkg2"]
         # ...

-If your packages are not in the root of the repository or do not correspond exactly to the directory structure, you also need to configure ``package_dir``:
+        package-dir = {"" = "src"}
+            # directory containing all the packages (e.g.  src/mypkg1, src/mypkg2)

+        # OR

+        [tool.setuptools.package-dir]
+        mypkg = "lib"
+        # mypkg.module corresponds to lib/module.py
+        "mypkg.subpkg1" = "lib1"
+        # mypkg.subpkg1.module1 corresponds to lib1/module1.py
+        "mypkg.subpkg2" = "lib2"
+        # mypkg.subpkg2.module2 corresponds to lib2/module2.py
+        # ...

 .. tab:: setup.cfg